 Frequently Asked Questions

-While in London transport to events will be covered and the dinner on the evening of the 14 May will be covered up for £20 pp. Lunch will be provided on the 15 May during the hackathon.
+While in London transport to events will be covered.
+Lunch will be provided during the hackathon.

-Central costs will be covered while in Paris.
-This includes Eurostar train travel to Paris, metro, accommodation, and breakfast and a farewell group dinner up to £20 pp. You will be responsible for lunches and dinners during the trip.
+Central costs will be covered while in Paris including Eurostar to and from Paris, in city metro, accommodation, breakfast and a farewell group dinner up to £20 pp. You will be responsible for costs for lunches and dinners during the trip.

 Successful applicants will be responsible for checking the entry requirements for France for their passport and personal requirements.
 Entry requirements may include visa regulations, passport validity rules, and any additional conditions set by French authorities.
 If you’re unsure how these requirements apply to you, contact the French Embassy in the UK.
 If required for your passport, you will be responsible for organising and covering any associated costs before travelling.